openstack-archive/networking-ovn/doc/source/containers.rst

 containers to use.

 The second mode is very interesting in the context of OpenStack.
-OVN makes special accomodation for running containers inside of VMs when the networking for those VMs is already being managed by OVN.
+OVN makes special accommodation for running containers inside of VMs when the networking for those VMs is already being managed by OVN.
 You can create a special type of port in OVN for these containers and have them directly connected to virtual networks managed by OVN.
 There are two major benefits of this: